15 Social Rules and Norms Every 60s Teen Had to Follow Which Are Silly Now

 ©Image license via MidJourney

 This supervision reflected the era’s conservative views on dating and intimacy.
 A teen couple holding hands in public could raise eyebrows, and anything more was often cause for serious concern.
 Fast forward to today, and teens navigate dating with a lot more independence.
 While parents may still set boundaries, there’s more trust and open discussion about relationships.
-Apps, texting, and online interactions have also shifted how teens connect and date, giving them far more privacy and autonomy than teens in the 60s could imagine.

 4. Girls Only Wear Dresses to School